Joint Injections

 Please note, most patients can receive only a limited amount of cortisone injections in a year—usually 3-4 times or fewer—depending on your condition.
 To avoid damage, most providers recommend that patients shouldn't get cortisone injections more often than every six weeks and usually not more than three or four times a year.

-Many of the providers at Family Health Medical Services offer joint injections.
+Many of the provide care team at Family Health Medical Services offer joint injections.
 Our convenient locations and same-day appointments help you get treatment faster, so you can get back to doing what you love.
 Book your first appointment or log into our Patient Portal to schedule an appointment.

 FHMS also offers patients a range of virtual medical care services through our telemedicine program.
 Now you can get the care you need — wherever you may be.
 Contact us today to learn more.